-How to Turn On or Off Narrator in Windows 11
+How to Enable or Disable Narrator in Windows 11

 The Narrator app feature in Windows helps those with limited vision or who cannot see the text clearly on their screen.
 The Narrator has also been improved and integrated tightly into Windows.

-For web pages, Narrator automatically reads web pages starting at the top of the page.
+For web pages, the narrator automatically reads them, starting at the top of the page.

 Below is how one turns on or off Narrator in Windows 11